moddio/moddio-docs/using-scripts/script-editor/script-editor.md

 ### Global and entity Scripting

 Entities are all objects that exist in your game.
-Taro features 4 entity Types: World, Units, Items and Projectiles.
+Moddio features 4 entity Types: World, Units, Items and Projectiles.
 Global scripts are part of the World entity and are often related to global triggers like 'when game starts'.

 Entity scripts are always associated with an entity.
 Using entity scripts can improve the performance of your game in many cases.
 Here's an example: if you want to slow the movement speed of the **Homie** Unit when it enters the **Slowdown** Region with a Global Script, you would need to do the following:
 ![Example of a World Script](../../img/scripting/global.png)